openUC2/openCM2_software/README.md

     trust <controller adress, eg.00:00:00:00:00>
     connect <controller adress, eg.00:00:00:00:00>
 ```
 Now your controller is connected.
+You can find more information [here](https://approxeng.github.io/approxeng.input/api/dualshock3.html).

 ### Install pygame and paho-mqtt
 To install pygame, we first install all dependencies: